tsgates/arch-wiki-markdown/wiki/Webcam_Setup.md

 In addition to being a convenient way to configure your webcam, guvcview also allows capturing (with sound!) and viewing video from devices supported by the Linux UVC driver.
-Available in the Official Repositories as package guvcview.
+Available in the official repositories as package guvcview.
 Just install it and launch, and it will present you a list of configurable settings.
 Changing these settings will affect all applications (e.g. Skype).